Best daily deals

 By

-Even though consoles are more user-friendly than gaming PCs, you still need to perform some regular maintenance.
+Even though consoles are more user-friendly than gaming PCs, you must perform regular maintenance.
 One of these tasks, especially for PlayStation 4 and PlayStation 5 owners, is rebuilding the storage database.
 But what does this process do, and how do you do it?
 Here’s everything you need to know about rebuilding databases on the PS4 and PS5.

 QUICK ANSWER